pesslovany/Matlab-LagrangianPMF/README.md

 __publication: TBD__ on tensor decompositions for LGbF.
 (In review for FUSION.)

-__publication: TBD__ LGbF for nonlinear invertible models.
-(In print for IFAC Journal of Systems and Control,.)
+__publication: IFAC Journal of Systems and Control 10.1016/j.ifacsc.2026.100385__ LGbF for nonlinear invertible models.

-For more information please read the paper.

-__If you are using this code for a publication, please cite the papers.__
+__If you are using this code for a publication, please cite the appropriate paper.__

 The parameters of the filters and models used for the publication results are described here and also in the file initModel.m.